OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions.md

     env:
       OCTOPUS_SPACE: 'Outer Space'
-      # Supply the following values to skip the login action:
+      # Supply the following values if not using the login action:
       # OCTOPUS_API_KEY: ${{ secrets.API_KEY  }}
       # OCTOPUS_URL: ${{ secrets.SERVER }}